 The current system for replacing aging equipment is a combination of new equipment and a "trickle-down" process.
-New equipment has been purchased using various funding sources, including IELM, CTE, Student Success, Equity, and lottery funds.
+New equipment has been purchased using various funding sources, including IELM, CTE, Student Success, Infrastructure, and Equity.
 The equipment being replaced can be redeployed based on whether the equipment specifications are adequate.
 Eventually, older equipment is removed from inventory and cycled out.